Civil Rights Compliance

 Civil Rights compliance in USDA Child Nutrition Programs include requirements for the following:

 1. Public Notification – The public purpose of the public notification is to inform applicants, participants and potentially eligible persons of the program availability, program rights and responsibilities, the policy of nondiscrimination and the procedure for filing a complaint.
-School Food Authorities are provided a Media Release each year as part of the Annual Agreement (or Renewal of the Agreement) with the ADE, Child Nutrition.
+School Food Authorities are provided a media release each year as part of the Annual Agreement (or Renewal of the Agreement) with the Arkansas Department of Education (ADE), Child Nutrition.

 2. Racial and Ethnic Data Collection – SFA’s are required to obtain data by race and ethnic category on potentially eligible populations, applicants, and participants in their program service area.
 This data is collected from the district by ADE and applicants self report on the application for free and reduced priced meals.

 3. Proper Handling of Complaints of Discrimination – All NSLP complaints alleging discrimination on the bases of race, color, national origin, age, sex, and/or disability must be processed within the timeframes established by the USDA.